guigolab/grape-nf/README.md

 Here is a simple example of how you can run the pipeline:

 ```
-nextflow -bg run grape-nf --index input-files.tsv --genome refs/hg38.AXYM.fa --annotation refs/gencode.v21.annotation.AXYM.gtf --rg-platform ILLUMINA --rg-center-name CRG -resume > pipeline.log
+nextflow -bg run grape-nf -r v1.1.4 --index input-files.tsv --genome refs/hg38.AXYM.fa --annotation refs/gencode.v21.annotation.AXYM.gtf --rg-platform ILLUMINA --rg-center-name CRG -resume > pipeline.log
 ```

+It is strongly recommended to run one of the pipeline [released versions](https://github.com/guigolab/grape-nf/releases) unless you have a very good reason not to do so.
+This is done via the `-r` command line option as shown in the command above.
+Please see [this section](https://www.nextflow.io/docs/latest/sharing.html#handling-revisions) of Nextflow documentation for more details on this.

 By default the pipeline execution will stop as far as one of the processes fails.
-This behaviour can be changed using the [errorStrategy](http://www.nextflow.io/docs/latest/process.html#errorstrategy) process directive, which can also be specified on the command line.
+This behaviour can be changed using the [errorStrategy](https://www.nextflow.io/docs/latest/process.html#errorstrategy) process directive, which can also be specified on the command line.
 For example, to ignore errors and keep processing you can use:

 `-process.errorStrategy=ignore`.